Dev-Blade/scum-loot-tool/README.md

 - path to spawners folder is relative to data/Loot/Spawners/Presets
 - path to nodes folder is relative to data/Loot/Nodes

+if ommitted, Default and Default are used for folder paths.

 example:

 ```